Why You Should Use Glycolic Acid On Your Legs

 Because glycolic acid is so good at penetrating the skin and removing dead skin cells, it’s very effective at targeting strawberry legs.

-Although this won’t happen overnight, incorporating glycolic acid into your leg care routine will give you results quickly, and help maintain those results going forward.
+Although this won’t happen overnight, incorporating glycolic acid into your leg care routine will give you results quickly and help maintain those results in the future.

 Here’s how you can use glycolic acid for your strawberry legs:

-- Start with clean legs fresh out of the shower.
-This is when your pores are open from the steam and your skin is easier to penetrate with glycolic acid.
+1. Start with clean legs fresh out of the shower.
+This is when your pores are open due to the steam, and your skin is more easily penetrated by glycolic acid.

 How Often Should You Do This?